Introduction

 Alternatives Tested

 I tried the build with the Chaos Word of Pain conduit.
 To do this, I also moved some points from Second Rite to Word of Agony, to keep the Impaired Aim debuff.
 Damage felt similar overall, maybe slightly worse.
-I did an SR75-76 run and got Zantarin in the boss room on 76, which was fortuitous because I could compare directly to the similar Zantarin kill in the video linked above.
-Took the same amount of time (10 seconds) in both cases, and damage numbers were similar (crits in the 220k range, mostly, some as high as 240k).
+Comparing Zantarin kills from videos I took of both versions, it took the same amount of time (10 seconds) in both cases, and damage numbers were similar (crits in the 220k range, mostly, some as high as 240k).
 All else equal, I prefer the weapon damage conduit because it fits the build’s theme.

-I also tried using Haunted Steel as my weapon component, which is a similar trade-off of damage for sustain, but should be a more dramatic swing.
+I also tried using Haunted Steel as my weapon component, which is a big trade-off of damage for sustain.
 However, I found that I actually was relying on the energy absorption from Symbol of Solael.
 Maybe if my suggestion is accepted and some energy sustainability is added to the weapon itself, I can try this again.

 Acknowledgements